Skip to Main Content

 Dining in the Canyon

 Southwestern resort dining has historically struggled with the gap between the ambition of regional ingredients and the reality of remote-location sourcing.
 Enchantment's culinary program is anchored at two principal venues.
 Che Ah Chi operates at the more formal end, with canyon views as the dining room's primary compositional element.
 Tii Gavo presents a casual Southwest-inspired format.
 Additional options include The Market, which covers breakfast and lunch with pastries, sandwiches, and a full coffee bar, and The Edge, an open-air poolside concept.
-The culinary team holds credentials from the James Beard House in New York, which places the program in a different tier from the average resort restaurant.
+The culinary team holds credentials from the James Beard House in New York.
 For a broader map of where Sedona's dining scene sits, see our full Sedona restaurants guide.

 The multi-venue format at this scale, and with this range of price points and formality levels, is consistent with properties like Kona Village, A Rosewood Resort in Kailua Kona and Little Palm Island Resort and Spa in Little Torch Key, where the self-contained geography of the property makes a range of on-site dining options a practical necessity as much as a strategic choice.